The Big Picture…

 What do they mean?
 Simply, that the beneficiary’s experience contributes to their judgement of value.
 Before a beneficiary uses a service, they are judging the potential value they can create.
 And during/after the service, they are judging what value did they create.

 However, they had a concern with using the word experience.
 They view experiential as implying a positive, entertaining experience.
 A “Disney land feeling” as they summarised.
 And that is not what they meant.
 It can be a negative experience.
+Such as seen in value co-destruction.
 Further, they wanted to steer us clear of a notion they disagree with: the experience economy.

 The Experience Economy

 Pine & Gilmore (1998) coined the term experience economy in their HBR article: “Welcome to the Experience Economy“.
-They see staging experiences as a step beyond delivering services.
-And that staging experiences is the most differentiated competitive position, commanding premium pricing.
+Where they see staging experiences as a step beyond delivering services.
+One that is the most differentiated competitive position.
+And commands premium pricing.

-In their article and subsequent book (revised 2019), they give several examples of experiences.
+They give several examples of experiences in their article and subsequent book (revised 2019).
 Such as “eatertainment” in relation to theme restaurants, or Geek Squad, Apple Stores, Disney, LEGO, and Starbucks.
-A deeper discussion of this would lead us into the field of experience marketing).
+A deeper discussion of this would lead us into the field of experience marketing.

-Lush & Vargo (2014) problem with this was quite simple.
+Lush & Vargo (2014) problem with crafting out a new experience economy was quite simple.
 “Can you think of a consumption situation that is not experiential?”.
 They could not.
 And so believe there is no such thing as the experience economy.

 And so, Lush & Vargo settled on the word phenomenological.
 Even if it is not going set the lecture tour circuit on fire, there is an academic reason for this choice.

 Phenomenology is the philosophical study of the structures of experience and consciousness.
 And the phenomenological method is an established qualitative research method.
 Groenewald (2004) states the following: